-The annual reports should cover the operational status of LUTs for the 406 MHz processed frequency band, and of MCCs.
+The annual reports should cover the operational status of MCCs and of associated LUTs (if any) for the 406 MHz processed frequency band.
 Information on the availability of Ground Segment equipment should also be reported as defined in section 6.3.3.
 It is important that information on the upgrading of existing MCCs and LUTs, and about the implementation of MCCs and LUTs by new participating countries is included.